 - alternating knee strikes to the attacker’s groin

 - When lifted from the back

-- alternating heel kicks to attackers knees legs or groin
+- alternating heel kicks to the attacker’s knees legs or groin

-- Release from headlock from the front (or otherwise known as a guillotine)
+- Release from headlock from the front (otherwise known as a guillotine)

-- with both hands, pull attacker’s arm creating space around the throat
+- with both hands, pull the attacker’s arm creating space around the throat

 - deliver blows to the groin

 - followed by a slap to the groin

 - followed by a kick to the groin